jprivet-dev/symfony-starter-compose-in-another-dir/README.md

 ## Presentation

-Generate a fresh dockerized Symfony project, with docker compose in another directory.
+Generate a fresh Symfony application, with the Docker configuration in a parallel directory.

 > This project [use a fork](git@github.com:jprivet-dev/symfony-docker) and a modified version of [Symfony Docker](https://github.com/dunglas/symfony-docker), which can be used in another folder.